 Panda update was launched on 24th February 2011.
 The update emphasized showing users quality contents.
 The core update reduced thin contents and contents developed for SEO purposes.
 90% of the article directories were affected and lose their search traffic share.

 Consequences: Websites with low-quality contents, keyword-stuffed contents lost their rankings on Google.

 Benefits: Websites with quality and relevant content gained higher rankings on Google.

 Penguin update rolled out on 24th April 2012.
-This core update focused on sites using “black-hat” SEO methods which include spammy link building, manipulative re-directs and many more.
-Before Penguin Update, websites with low-quality links in huge quantity has the ability to rank higher on SERPs.
+This core update focused on sites using “black-hat” SEO methods which include spammy link building, manipulative re-directs, and many more.
+Before Penguin Update, websites with low-quality links in huge quantities has the ability to rank higher on SERPs.
 However, in 2016, Google stopped penalizing sites for getting low-quality links from spam sites and started de-valuing those links.

 Consequences: Link farms (sites selling links) were targeted by Google and some of them had to completely shut down their sites.

 Benefits: Websites getting natural inbound links from relevant authority sites improved their rankings on Google.

 Pigeon Update was launched on 24th July 2014.
 This update gave a huge impact on local search results on both Google Web and Google Maps.
 Google focused on providing a better search experience for users doing “near me” searches.
 Google incorporated local ranking signals to provide users with the right and relevant local businesses.